Must see sights from the Coastal Pacific train

 The Coastal Pacific train glides from the mountains to the ocean.
 This is the journey for those who want to see everything, scaling mountains, sweeping vineyard valleys and a coastline like no other.
 So sit back and bask in the beauty of the landscape beyond the panoramic windows.

-The Coastal Pacific train runs on a seasonal timetable after 2 years out of service due to the 2016 Kaikōura Earthquake.
-The Coastal Pacific runs from Christchurch to Picton return and covers some of New Zealand’s most beautiful, unique and now geographically amazing landscapes.
+The Coastal Pacific scenic train runs from Christchurch to Picton return on Tuesdays, Wednesdays and Thursdays, and covers some of New Zealand’s most beautiful, unique and now geographically amazing landscapes.

 The uniqueness of this iconic journey is the new New Zealand that has been unearthed by a 6.8 magnitude earthquake that rattled, uplifted and destroyed the train line in 2016.
 While the charm and beauty of the journey remain the same, the route is now a stark reminder of the work and effort gone into rebuilding the line and the towns that surround it.
 But it’s not just earthquake damage to look out for; you’ll get some of the best views New Zealand has to offer.